ZerihunWaje/MarketFlash-Mini-Project/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+*Marketing data*: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.

 ### Tools

-- Excel - Data Cleaning
+ 1. Excel - Data Cleaning
   - [Download here](https://microsoft.com)
-- Beekeeper  - For Database code
+2. Beekeeper  - For Database code
-- Tableau - Creating dashbaord
+3. Tableau - Creating dashbaord

 ### Data Cleaning/Preparation